itrion/SocialNetworkKata/README.md

-## Exercise
+## Objective
-Implement a console-based social networking application (similar to [Twitter](www.twitter.com)) satisfying the scenarios below.
+To implement a console-based social networking application (similar to [Twitter](www.twitter.com)) satisfying the scenarios below.

 ### Features
 **Posting**: Alice can publish messages to a personal timeline.